 Proper skin care is the rule of the book when you are suffering from oily skin.
 Here are some solutions that are sure to help you get rid of that shine and oiliness on your face.

 How to Get Rid of a Greasy Face

 Although it might sound cliched but the fact is that cleaning your face is the best natural cure.
 Oily, greasy skin tends to attract more dust and grime which can result in unwanted dead skin and clogged pores.
 This is one of the primary reasons for development of acne and blackheads as well.

 Washing your face preferably with a mild antibacterial soap three times a day helps to remove the excess oil and grime from the face, thus leaving it clean and healthy.
 Cleansing your face with milk helps in restricting the excess sebum production.
 You can also mix two to three drops of sandalwood or lavender oil to clean your face effectively.

 A mild scrubber or exfoliating product formulated for oily skin sloughs away the dead skin that clog the pores.
 It is important to note that too much of exfoliating products irritate the skin and end up making the skin produce more oil.

 You can make your very own facial scrub at home by mixing 1 tablespoons of almond meal, 1 tablespoon ground lemon rind, and 4 tablespoons milk, and scrubbing your face with it.
 Using this mild facial scrub three to four times a week helps restore the skin's moisture balance.

 Using a Mild Toner

-A simple remedy is to avoid the use of oil-based cosmetics or moisturizers containing butter extracts and mineral oils.
-Make sure you apply a gel-based sunscreen of at least SPF 15 before stepping outdoors.
+Simple remedy is to avoid the use of oil-based cosmetics or moisturizers containing butter extracts and mineral oils.
+Ensure you apply a gel-based sunscreen of at least SPF 15 before stepping outdoors.
 Topical mattifying products, synthetic topical retinoids, glycolic, and salicylic acid in the cosmetic products helps reduce the oil and sheen off your face.